 1771(20th of Tishrei, 5532): Shabbat Chol Hamoed Sukkoth

 1772(1st of Tishrei, 5533): Just a week after the treaty partitioning Poland among the Russians, Prussians and Russians is signed Polish Jews observe Rosh Hashanah under one of three different rulers.

 1776(15th of Tishrei, 5637): As the British begin their seven year occupation of New York during the American Revolution, many of the city’s Jews are not in the city to celebrate Sukkoth having fled because they support independence and are considered to be rebels.

-1781: Mordechai Abrams, the commander of a militia company, Jacob Cohen, the Captain of a cavalry company, Moses Myers, a major in the Virginia militia and Samuel Myers were among the troops George Washington led his forces from Williamsburg to Yorktown for the climactic clash with Cornwallis.
+1781: Mordechai Abrams, the commander of a militia company, Jacob Cohen, the Captain of a cavalry company, Moses Myers, a major in the Virginia militia and Samuel Myers were among the troops George Washington led from Williamsburg to Yorktown for the climactic clash with Cornwallis.

 1791(29th of Elul, 5551): Erev Rosh Hashanah